Best Tv Streaming Apps for Android (2026)

 2. Disney+

 If your household leans toward Marvel, Star Wars, Pixar, or Star drama box sets, this is the obvious pick.
-On Android the interface is clean and the GroupWatch feature lets you sync an episode with friends in different homes.
+On Android the interface is clean, and you can download titles for offline viewing and set up separate profiles for the household.
 In our testing, downloads for long flights were painless.
 It is paid only, but the breadth of family-friendly content makes a single subscription stretch a long way.

 3. YouTube